anchore/anchore-engine/docs/content/docs/install/configuration/feed_configuration.md

 The Anchore Engine will default to downloading feed data from Anchore's feed service hosted at https://ancho.re/v1/service/feeds and running in AWS in the us-west-2 region.

 By default, Anchore Engine will only sync the non-grype feeds enabled in the config section shown below.
-Setting additional feed types to True or False will enable or disable, respectively, synchronization of the specified feed.
+Setting additional feed types to true or false will enable or disable, respectively, synchronization of the specified feed.

 ```